dendihandian/twina-graph-api/README.md

 # Twina Graph API

-Microservice API for analyzing the Twina App's Graph.
+Microservice API for analyzing the Twina App's Graph built using Flask and NetworkX.